-- 1) Step-by-Step Procedure for Annual Evaluation of Faculty Members and Evidence to be Considered By the end of January, the provost publishes the PEER REVIEW AND ANNUAL EVALUATION CALENDAR with deadlines for each step of the evaluation process. - a) Each faculty member shall submit an annual activities report (EVAL-6) to the department chair in accordance with the calendar.
-Copies of the IDEA Student Ratings of Instruction for the past year shall be included with the EVAL-6 as well as any other standard dossier materials for the review period specified by the chair, dean, or provost.
-The department chair's evaluation is recorded on the EVAL-AR and is forwarded to the dean. - b) The dean reviews the chair's recommendation and supporting materials, rendering his or her evaluation on EVAL-AR, and sends a copy of the completed EVAL-AR form to the candidate and the provost's office. - c) Faculty members may appeal their assessments by the dean and/or department chair by submitting an appeal in writing to the Office of the Provost by the deadline specified on the EVAL-1 calendar.
+- Step-by-Step Procedure for Annual Evaluation of Faculty Members and Evidence to be Considered By the end of January, the vice provost publishes the PEER REVIEW AND ANNUAL EVALUATION CALENDAR with deadlines for each step of the evaluation process. - a) Each faculty member shall generate an annual activities report (EVAL-6) by entering their annual activities into the scholarly activity database.
+The EVAL-6 shall be submitted through the designated electronic workflow by the faculty to the department chair.
+Copies of the IDEA Student Ratings of Instruction for the past year shall be reviewed with the EVAL-6. - b) The department chair's evaluation is recorded on the EVAL-AR via the designated electronic workflow and is forwarded to the dean. - c) The dean reviews the chair's recommendation and supporting materials, rendering their evaluation on the EVAL-AR via the designated electronic workflow.
+At this point in the electronic workflow process the faculty will be notified via email through the electronic workflow that their annual review is complete and available for their acknowledgement. - d) Faculty members may appeal their assessments by the dean and/or department chair by submitting an appeal in writing to the provost by the deadline specified on the EVAL-1 calendar.
 The provost's decision will include consideration of any appeal materials submitted.
-The provost's decision on the appeal is final. - d) If the faculty member fails to submit the evidence referenced in a) above, the department chair and dean will complete the EVAL-AR on the basis of such information as is available to them. - e) Possible results of the evaluation process include: - (1) judgments of satisfactory performance, and - (2) judgments of unsatisfactory performance. - f) Judgments of unsatisfactory performance for any two of three consecutive years may place tenured faculty into an unscheduled peer evaluation track, as explained in Section XIII.8.c, "The Unscheduled Review."
+The provost's decision on the appeal is final. - e) If the faculty member fails to submit the evidence referenced in a) above, the department chair and dean will complete the EVAL-AR on the basis of such information as is available to them.

+2) Possible Results of the Evaluation Process include:

+- (a) Judgments of satisfactory performance as indicated by the rating scale, and - (b) Judgments of unsatisfactory performance - (c) Judgments of unsatisfactory performance for any two of three consecutive years may place tenured faculty into an unscheduled peer evaluation track, as explained in Section XIII.8.c, "The Unscheduled Review."

-2) Evaluation Standards
+3) Evaluation Standards